The Purpose of the Wilderness Tabernacle: The Ark of the Covenant

 — Exodus 25:18-20

-In the garden scene, man was driven away from the presence of God.
-In the tabernacle, he is brought near.
+In the garden scene, humans had been driven away from the presence of God.
+In the Tabernacle, humans are brought near.

 there I will meet with you, and I will speak with you from above the mercy seat, from between the two cherubim which are on the ark of the Testimony, about everything which I will give you in commandment to the children of Israel